apache/flink/docs/dev/stream/operators/windows.md

 </div>
 </div>

+### Using per-window state in ProcessWindowFunction

+In addition to accessing keyed state (as any rich function can) a `ProcessWindowFunction` can also use keyed state that is scoped to the window that the function is currently processing.
+The are two methods on the `Context` object that a `process()` invocation receives that allow access two the two types of state:

+ - `globalState()`, which allows access to keyed state that is not scoped to a window
+ - `windowState()`, which allows access to keyed state that is also scoped to the window

+This feature is helpful if you anticipate multiple firing for the same window, as can happen when you have late firings for data that arrives late or when you have a custom trigger that does speculative early firings.
+In such a case you would store information about previous firings or the number of firings in per-window state.

+When using windowed state it is important to also clean up that state when a window is cleared.
+This should happen in the `clear()` method.

 ### WindowFunction (Legacy)

 In some places where a `ProcessWindowFunction` can be used you can also use a `WindowFunction`.
 This